 A little about us:

 We met at pre-orientation camp as freshmen at Wheaton College and dated throughout our collegiate career, during which God began to lay upon our hearts the desire to serve in Latin America.
 Emma was studying Spanish at the time and felt the tug of the Spirit toward that people and culture.
 As she shared this with Sam, he became excited and jumped on board.
-We married two months after graduating college ready to pursue this vision while also wanting to be realistic about where we were financially.
-Due to our student loans from college, we were unable to look into fulfilling that calling until now.
+We married two months after graduating college, ready to pursue this vision while also wanting to be realistic about where we were financially.
+Due to our student loans from college, we were unable to look into fulfilling that calling until 2018, when we were appointed with WorldVenture.

-As we have waited for God to open the doors to missions, we moved to Colorado for continuing education: Sam received his Masters of Divinity at Denver Seminary and Emma received her Masters of Social Work at the University of Denver and became a Licensed Clinical Social Worker (LCSW).
-We do understand the irony of waiting to pay off school debt and then pursuing further education, still God called us into those schools and provided for it all!
+As we waited for God to open the door to missions, we moved to Colorado for continuing education: Sam received his Masters of Divinity at Denver Seminary and Emma received her Masters of Social Work at the University of Denver and became a Licensed Clinical Social Worker (LCSW).

-We are excited to take our passion for ministry and working together into the work God is doing in Ecuador.
-And we are so excited for you to partner with us in this mission.
-Please pray about whether God is leading you to partner with us in our ministry, whether through prayer, finances, coming to visit us in Ecuador, connecting us to others who share a passion for justice, or more.
+We are so excited for you to partner with us in this mission and see God’s redemption sweeping in such marvelous ways across the globe!
+Please pray about whether God is leading you to partner with us in our ministry, whether through prayer, finances, volunteering, or connecting us to others who share a passion for healing from trauma, seeing families restored, or sexual wholeness!

 Connect with Them on Instagram